 We’re doing something wrong because, as a nation, we spend twice what other comparable countries spend on health care, but we have the lowest life expectancy.
 Worse, we have the highest infant mortality rates.
 Our medical system is expensive, slow, inefficient and at times miserably incompetent.
-It’s not me saying this, I’m just passing along news from a JAMA study that was just released.
+It’s not me saying this, I’m just passing along news from a JAMA (Journal of the American Medical Association) study that was released.

 There is so much wrong with our current system I don’t want to start the rant right now because it will derail me for hours.
 Let me stay on point, which is to say that we must get back to nature!